-Physical Needs Assessment:

-AHA has initiated a Physical Needs Assessment (PNA) for all public housing units with consideration for improvements relative to the RAD/repositioning of public housing.
+Physical Needs Assessment: AHA has initiated a Physical Needs Assessment (PNA) for all public housing units with consideration for improvements relative to the RAD/repositioning of public housing.
 AHA is developing budget projections that include improvements to the units to complement the repositioning with modernization/upgrades.
 These improvements could include but are not limited to new appliances, kitchen cabinets/counters, new fire & carbon monoxide detectors and new exhaust fans to remove elevated levels of mold in housing units and bathroom renovations.
 Also, AHA will consider electrical, lighting modernization and flooring, among others.
-The draft
+AHA will continue to review PNA recommendations through 2023 and 2024.